 There are two ways to get audio in Switcher Studio:

-Internal audio sources: Your switcher device's built-in microphone, Video Chat, Pre-recorded video assets.
+Internal audio sources: Your switcher device's built-in microphone, Video Chat remote guests, pre-recorded video assets, audio assets.

 External audio sources: External microphones, audio mixers, and media players (e.g. computers, iPods, etc.) that can be plugged into your switcher device